 Landscaping a dry creek bed is the first phase of our low maintenance garden project.
-After finishing the patio in our backyard, we were left with a lonely patch of grass in the back corner.
+After finishing the stone patio installation in our backyard, we were left with a lonely patch of grass in the back corner.
 It didn’t really make sense to get out a lawn mower every week to mow such a small area; not to mention how awkward it would be to maneuver it past our patio set!
 More importantly, not using electricity to cut the grass – or water to keep it green – is the sustainable way to go!

 Our solution was to install a dry creek bed and rock garden to replace the grass (you’ll see how to build a rock garden in Part 2).
 There’s nothing more rewarding than putting some sweat equity into building a sustainable garden when the outcome is this gorgeous!